amayra/dingleberry-os/README.rst

 else including networking and normal filesystems) - there are tons of complex things you could try to optimize them, all which add complexity.
 How do you protect OS services against DoS?
-How do you protect other userspace OSes from misbehaving servers (did you ever deal with a frozen FUSE sshfs on Linux?).
+How do you protect other userspace OSes from misbehaving servers (did you ever deal with a frozen FUSE sshfs on Linux)?

 I find it important that they really failed to create a fully modularized system with _useful_ privilege separation, and instead they usually end up with